alexzk1/startrack/README.md

 * find visually be telescope any star (with device attached to telescope)
 * pick the same star in steallrium and press ctrl + 1 (or any other number associated with connection, don't miss with alt+1 which do something else and fake for us)
 * now device shows exact alt/azimut what was in steallarium and keeps tracking moves further
+* store all data(ra, dec, qutarnium) into sql-lite db (once per 5seconds or so).
+Each new observation day makes new file/db.

 3. It back tracks on map, once you have aligned device by any star it will start tracking on stellarium map any moves of the telescope.

+Limitations:
+It has drift.
+Pretty big as for telescope, but still device is usable.
+If you point some object, then "jump" to other it will track accurate enough.
+So system is ok for home usage with high light pollution and limited room (when you have to move telescope) - it still gives position, just need to "reclibrate" on map each time.